-Andrew Garfield & Emma Stone Resurrect Rumors, Ex Boyfriend Loved Oscars Speech
+Andrew Garfield & Emma Stone Resurrect Rumors, Ex-Boyfriend Loved Oscars Speech

 — VANITY FAIR (@VanityFair) February 27, 2017

-But the word on the street is that, during this Oscars season, the two may have given another go at a relationship.
+But the word on the street is that during this Oscars season, the two may have given another go at a relationship.

 “The on-off couple is set to give their failed romance another go, and even get engaged again, according to insiders,” reports Radar Online.
 “The news comes after Emma was spotted sporting a large ring at the recent Golden Globes.”